 We take action to remove barriers to learning and put effective special educational provision in place.
 This support takes the form of a four-part cycle (assess, plan, do, review) through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil’s needs and of what supports the pupil in making good progress and securing good outcomes.
 This is known as the graduated approach.
 It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the children and young people.

-Staff are alert to other events that can lead to learning difficulties or wider mental health difficulties, such as bullying or bereavement.
-Such events can have an impact on well-being.
-We ensure appropriate provision is made in order to prevent problems escalating.
+Staff are alert to other events that can lead to wider mental health issues and have an impact on well-being.
+We ensure appropriate provision is made in order to prevent these from escalating.

 Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
-High quality teaching, differentiated for individual pupils, is the first step in responding to pupils.
+High quality teaching, adapted and scaffolded for individual pupils, is the first step in responding to pupils.

 Our approach to record keeping is in line with the requirements of the Data Protection Act 1998.
 The provision made for pupils is recorded accurately and kept up to date.
 As part of any inspection, Ofsted will expect to see evidence of pupil progress, a focus on outcomes and a rigorous approach to the monitoring and evaluation of support provided.